dianaspencer/dianaspencer.github.io/_posts/2020-03-23-the-open-source-trail.md

 ---
 layout: post
 title: "The open source trail"
-description: "Reflections on why open source is worth pursing"
+description: "Reflections on why open source is worth pursuing"
 thumb_image: "documentation/sample-image.jpg"
 tags: []
 ---

 #### Open source code is everywhere :earth_africa:

-As a software engineer in a young tech company, I have witnessed that the fast-paced development of a product highly depends on the open source community.
+As a software engineer that has worked in a young tech company, I have witnessed how the fast-paced development of a product highly depends on the open source community.
 This can be said for almost every tech start-up in the year 2020.